Solar Simulator Spectral Irradiance

 If you’re using a solar simulator to study silicon solar cells, then, as discussed, you won’t be able to tell the difference between a solar simulator that emits 75.9 mW/cm2 from 400 nm – 1100 nm and one that emits 100 mW/cm2 from 280 nm – 4000 nm.

-If, however, you’re studying multi-junction solar cells that extend out to 1500 nm, you’ll want to make sure your solar simulator produces light out to that region.
-However, even going out to 1500 nm doesn’t raise the total irradiance to 100 mW/cm2, so insisting on this target irradiance can be quite misleading.
+If you’re studying multi-junction solar cells extending to 1500 nm, you’ll want to ensure your solar simulator produces light out to that region.
+However, even going out to 1500 nm doesn’t raise the total irradiance to 100 mW/cm2, so insisting on this target irradiance can be misleading.

-If you are investigating a physical phenomenon that does depend on interactions across the entire 280 nm to 4000 nm wavelength range, then yes, you will certainly need a solar simulator that produces 100 mW/cm2.
-However, in our experience there are few physical phenomena that depend so broadly on electromagnetic radiation.
+If you are investigating a physical phenomenon that depends on interactions across the entire 280 nm to 4000 nm wavelength range, you will need a solar simulator that produces 100 mW/cm2.
+However, in our experience, few physical phenomena depend so broadly on electromagnetic radiation.

-If you’re studying material degradation whose mechanisms are primarily in the UV, there is little benefit to having a solar simulator that produces light at 1800 nm, because the latter will likely only result in a changed temperature.
-It is much more important to have the correctly balanced spectrum in the regions of interest.
+If you’re studying material degradation whose mechanisms are primarily in the UV, a solar simulator that produces light at 1800 nm will be of little benefit because the latter will likely only result in a changed temperature.
+A correctly balanced spectrum in the regions of interest is much more important.

 LED Solar Simulators vs Traditional Bulb-Based Solar Simulators

-The reason the concepts discussed above are relatively new to most solar simulator users is because of the way LED solar simulators are constructed.
+The concepts discussed above are relatively new to most solar simulator users because of how LED solar simulators are constructed.
 In contrast to traditional bulb-based solar simulators such as xenon arc or metal halide, LED solar simulators are built by combining several distinct sources of different wavelengths.
-If a portion of the spectrum is not needed, then that LED isn’t used.
+If a portion of the spectrum is not needed, that LED isn’t used.

-While it’s true that every portion of an LED solar simulator’s spectrum has to be intentionally constructed, this gives much more control and flexibility.
+While it’s true that every portion of an LED solar simulator’s spectrum has to be intentionally constructed, this gives much more wavelength control and flexibility for the end user.
+This gives the ability to hone in on parts of the spectrum of interest, which is highly desired in photovoltaic tandem research.

-In the end, it all comes back to the wavelength sensitivity of whatever you’re trying to study.
-Your application’s needs will determine whether you want a full-spectrum solar simulator with a mediocre spectral match across the whole spectral range, or one with exceptional spectral match in key sub-regions of interest.
+Ultimately, it all comes back to the wavelength sensitivity of whatever you’re trying to study.
+Your application’s needs will determine whether you want a full-spectrum solar simulator with a mediocre spectral match across the whole spectrum or one with an exceptional spectral match in key sub-regions of interest.

 Learn how our Pico and Sunbrick products replicate solar light and can advance your work.